-Most bug bites are just an itchy nuisance, but in rare cases, they can be life-threatening.
-In this guide, we cover how to identify and treat the most common types of bug bites.
+Most bug bites on dogs are just an itchy nuisance, but in rare cases, they can be life-threatening.
+In this guide, we’ll cover how to identify and treat the most common types of bug bites.
 You’ll also learn to spot the clinical signs of a serious allergic reaction, and an all-natural treatment for bug bites and other irritations.

 - Types of Allergic Reactions

 - How to Tell if Your Dog Can’t Breathe

 What to check for: firm, irregularly shaped bumps that occur in random, isolated spots.
 Since mosquito needles are so small (there are actually six of them), it’s usually impossible to see the point of penetration, even if the bite is on a hairless patch of skin like the belly.